 — Sky Sports News (@SkySportsNews) May 14, 2019

 One of the main accusations leveled at Man City is that they received a £59.5 million sponsorship payment from the club’s owners, the Abu Dhabi United Group, rather than Etihad Airways.

 To be clear, Man City are being accused of intentionally circumventing FFP rules.
-City are accused of wrapping up investments in the club as sponsorship deals rather than cash injections from the club’s owners.
+City stand accused of wrapping up investments in the club as sponsorship deals rather than cash injections from the club’s owners.

 So what’s likely to happen?

 The first step for UEFA is to actually conclude that Man City should be subjected to a Champions League ban.
-Today, that’s not been rubber-stamped.

 If UEFA reach that conclusion, Man City will surely appeal that decision.